TencentCloud/tencentcloud-cloud-controller-manager/docs/getting-started.md

 kubectl apply -f https://raw.githubusercontent.com/TencentCloud/tencentcloud-cloud-controller-manager/master/docs/example-manifests/out-of-tree/cloud-controller-manager.yaml
 ```

+### Choose a container network plugin

+If `--configure-cloud-routes` of CCM is enabled, the `kubernet` plugin is recommended to handle traffic among Pods along with the VPC network.
+You can follow the [document](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#kubenet) to set it up.
+In addition, you need to add some `iptables rules` to accept traffic forwarded between `cbr0` and `eth0`.

 ### Verify the installation

 1. Wait until all nodes ready.
+It may take a few minutes.
 2. Deploy [the sample of Service](https://github.com/TencentCloud/tencentcloud-cloud-controller-manager/blob/master/docs/resources/service/README.md).